Classical-quantum gravity as quantum gravity in disguise: Angular-momentum nonconservation in a rotationally invariant classical-quantum system

-Noether's theorem \cite{n:1918} does not apply in CQ frameworks due to the lack of a unified action principle that treats both classical and quantum components on an equal footing.
-While this does not \emph{a priori} preclude the possibility that symmetry generators are conserved, it implies that their conservation cannot be derived using traditional (i.e., based on a global action-based symmetry principle) variational and/or symplectic methods.\ In this section, we study a simple toy model to illustrate that angular momentum is not conserved under the dynamical evolution prescribed by the master equation \eqref{eq:master.equation}.
+Noether's theorem \cite{Noether:1918} does not apply in CQ frameworks due to the lack of a unified action principle that treats both classical and quantum components on an equal footing.
+While this does not \emph{a priori} preclude the possibility that symmetry generators are conserved, it implies that their conservation cannot be derived using traditional (i.e., based on a global action-based symmetry principle) variational and/or symplectic methods.
+Having established above that CPCQ dynamics admits a fully quantum realization on an enlarged Hilbert space, we now turn to a complementary issue: the fate of conservation laws in the reduced hybrid description.
+To illustrate this concretely, we study a simple toy model in which angular momentum is not conserved under the dynamical evolution prescribed by the master equation \eqref{eq:master.equation}.

 Consider a qubit interacting with a classical particle in 3+1 dimensions.\ According to Eq.~\eqref{eq:master.equation}, the dynamics of this coupled system is described by \begin{widetext}